 - Your payroll register or journal for the dates your policy is in effect

 - Your quarterly tax reports, including Form 941 and state unemployment forms

 - Departmental labor distribution report for larger employers (this is the money paid to laborers not included in your payroll records)

 Certain types of companies may have additional record requirements.

 We’ve worked to make the premium audit process as simple as possible.
-In fact, in recent surveys, 91 percent of policyholders rated the premium audit experience a 4 out of 5 or higher.
-Sixty-four percent rated the premium audit experience a 5 out of 5.
+In fact, in recent surveys, 92% of policyholders who had an onsite premium audit rated the experience a 4 out of 5 or higher.
+Sixty-six percent rated the premium audit experience a 5 out of 5.